xubingyue/avocadodb/Documentation/Books/HTTP/Replications/README.md

   a slave

 Please note that all replication operations work on a per-database level.
-If an ArangoDB server contains more than one database, the replication system must be configured individually per database, and replicating the data of multiple databases will require multiple operations.
+If an AvocadoDB server contains more than one database, the replication system must be configured individually per database, and replicating the data of multiple databases will require multiple operations.